babanomania/the-mesh-terious-warehouse/SETUP.md

 ## 4. Start Supporting Services

-A `docker-compose.yml` file orchestrates MinIO, RabbitMQ, an Iceberg REST catalog, Airflow, OpenMetadata, and other components.
+The `docker-compose.yml` orchestrates MinIO, RabbitMQ, Iceberg REST, Airflow (Celery, Redis, Postgres), OpenMetadata, and Superset.
 Start the stack with:

 ```bash
 docker compose up -d
 ```

-> **Note:** The Airflow image now includes a system compiler (`g++`) so any Python dependencies requiring C++ compilation (e.g., Iceberg, OpenMetadata ingestion) can build successfully at container build time.
-> **Note:** The Airflow container will automatically install the RabbitMQ client library (`pika`) and the Iceberg Python client (`pyiceberg`) on startup so that ingestion DAGs can import them.
+> Airflow Python deps: To run ingestion DAGs that use RabbitMQ and Iceberg, ensure the containers install `pika`, `pyiceberg`, and `pyarrow`.
+The simplest path is to set in your `.env`:
+>
+> `_PIP_ADDITIONAL_REQUIREMENTS="pika pyiceberg pyarrow"`
+>
+> Alternatively, build a custom Airflow image with these packages baked in.

-> **Note:** On first startup, default admin users for Airflow and Superset are created automatically using credentials from your `.env` file (defaults shown below).
+> First-run users: Default admin users for Airflow and Superset are created automatically using credentials from your `.env` file (defaults shown below).

 Once the containers are running, access each service's UI at: